 You could also make these hand pies using the filling from your very own cherry pie recipe!

-RECIPE TIP: These pies would also be fantastic with a glaze on them.
+These pies would also be fantastic with a glaze on them.
 Simply omit the sprinkled sugar and whisk together 1 cup powdered sugar and 1 oz. water until smooth, then spoon or brush over the baked pies and let set.

 Whether you’re enjoying a treat at home or delivering something sweet to a friend, pies have always been a go-to!
 Check out these other great pie recipes that will satisfy you as much as these Cherry Hand Pies!

 - Chocolate Cream Pie – The rich, chocolatey classic dessert that everyone loves!